Frequent Feedback Conversations

 When delivered well and received openly, feedback during a check-in conversation is one of the most powerful catalysts for personal and professional growth.

-As a Seminole State College employee, you play an important role in helping your team to do their best work by participating in regular, informal check-ins with your supervisor and teammates.
+As a full-time, non-bargaining Seminole State College team member, you play an important role in helping your team to do their best work by participating in regular, informal check-ins with your leader and teammates.
 These conversations are not only about performance, they are also about helping you to grow in your career and in reaching your goals.

 Frequent Feedback Resources